 Bill Clinton promotes the use of hearing aids all over the world

 Bill Clinton was another well-known hearing aid user, first fitted for hearing aids in 1997 during his second term.
-These first hearing aids were similar to the ones Reagan had chosen 14 years earlier—small, discrete, in-canal hearing aids that helped with hearing high frequency sound.
+These first hearing aids were similar to the ones Reagan had chosen 14 years earlier—small, discrete, in-canal hearing aids that helped with hearing the high-frequency sound.

 Hearing Loss: An issue close to George W. Bush’s heart